 Mortality: Drug Overdose Rate (CDC Wonder, 2013-2017)

 To handle missing data and zeros, we made the following assumptions.
-We assumed that zero values were a legitimate reflection of zero events and assigned the statewide median for missing (N/A) values, as a simple form of imputation.
-We ranked each indicator among the 254 counties of Texas, with a “higher is worse” categorization (see Table X).
-We then took the average of the four ranks to calculate the CIS for each county in Texas.
+We assumed that zero values were a legitimate reflection of zero events and assigned the nationwide median for missing (N/A) values, as a simple form of imputation.
+We ranked each indicator among the 3412 counties and county equivalents, with a “higher is worse” categorization (see Table X).
+We then took the average of the four ranks to calculate the CIS for each county.
 Analysis was performed using widely available spreadsheet software (Microsoft Excel).

 Table 1.
-Select Indicators, Texas
+Select Indicators